Seymour Liebergot: Engineering career

 Liebergot started as an Electrical, Environmental and COMmunication systems (EECOM) flight controller trainee on Apollo 8.
 From Apollo 9 through Apollo 15, he served as the CSM EECOM.
-Liebergot was assigned as the Lead EECOM in Apollo 14 because of his role in the Apollo 13 mission, for which he is well known for.
+Liebergot was assigned as the Lead EECOM in Apollo 14 because of his role in the Apollo 13 mission, for which he is well known.
 In Apollo 16, Liebergot worked as the CSSB SPAN Systems position, supporting the new EECOM.
 He continued as CSSB SPAN support in Apollo 17.
 The SPAN room connected the engineering and flight controlling divisions.

 After the end of the Apollo program, Liebergot continued in the Skylab Earth-orbit mission as Electrical, General Instrumentation & Life Support (EGIL) flight controller, which had more systems to monitor than the CSM EECOM, and with the ability to control some systems from the console.
 He trained as an EGIL after Apollo 15.

 In the Apollo-Soyuz Test Project (ASTP) in concert with the Russians, Liebergot served as the Lead EECOM.
 He was awarded the NASA Commendation Award for his leadership role.

 With the close of ASTP, Liebergot moved to work on the Shuttle spacecraft as Lead EECOM, gathering knowledge and developing new procedures and rules.
 He designed the Free Water Collection System.

 Losing passion for the job, Liebergot retired from active flight control in 1976.

 In 1979, Liebergot began to work with other engineers on the Space Station to write a program plan.
 Along with former LM Control flight controller Hal Loden, they wrote the Operations section of the program plan.

 When the Space Station Program Office was created in 1981 at the Johnson Space Center (JSC), Liebergot joined the Customer Integration Office.

 In 1988, Liebergot retired early and ended his career at NASA.
 He soon found a job at Rockwell International in the Shuttle Program Office at JSC working for the program director as a SPAN back room advisor.

 A couple of years later, Liebergot was hired to help with the Weightless Environment Training Facility (WETF) at the JSC.
 As a Senior Project Engineer for the ISS, he directed the designing of element trainers for the Neutral Buoyancy Laboratory for the ISS (water training pool).